 - Favorite brands – What brands does this person like or interact with frequently?
 What nonprofits do they regularly support?

 - Quote – Use actual quotes from people you’ve interviewed to give a quick insight into this person, their needs, fears, and goals.

 - Preferred channels – How does this person get their information, and what’s the best way to reach them with marketing messaging?
 By leveraging digital marketing?
 By leveraging social media?
 Or through traditional print advertising in newspapers or magazines?

-If you need a starting point, there are several good persona templates and creation resources available online, many of which are free.
+If you need a starting point, several good persona templates and creation resources are available online, many of which are free.

 HubSpot has the appropriately named “Make My Persona,” which uses a customized TypeForm questionnaire to help you fill in the blanks for a basic persona.
 They also have a persona template that may be useful.

 How to leverage user personas

 Once you’ve done all of the hard work of creating personas based on accurate data and actual customer behavior and needs, it’s time to put them to work.

 A critical part of using personas effectively is empathy.
 You need to put yourself in the mind (or shoes) of your personas so you can weigh decisions and strategies against their needs.